b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 2 (Understanding Computer Investigations).md

 Keep track of the chain of custody of your evidence

-Internet abuse investigations require examining server log data
+<b>Internet abuse investigations</b> require examining server log data

-For attorney-client privilege cases, all written communication should remain confidential
+For <b>attorney-client privilege cases</b>, all written communication should remain confidential

 A bit-stream copy is a bit-by-bit duplicate of the original disk